 In 1904 monitoring of sunshine duration started at Skansen in Stockholm, Sweden, Westman (1917).
 SMHI still measures this meteorological quantity but with another instrument and at another site within Stockholm.
 These type of changes of instruments and sites cause that it is hard to directly compare the results from different periods.
 In the following is presented a method how this can be done.

-A curiosity is that the sunniest year on record occured in 2018.
+A curiosity is that the sunniest year on record occurred in 2018.